-The Chantecler originated in the Quebec Province of Canada and is a fine example of a dual-purpose breed.
-Brother Wilfred Chatelain first thought of the idea for the Chantecler when he was walking through the Oka Agricultural Institute’s poultry flocks, in Quebec, and realized there was no breed of chicken from Canada; all of the breeds being used in Canada originated in Europe or America.
-He wanted to create a breed of chicken that could stand the harsh climate of Canada, and that could be used for both egg and meat production.
-Continue Reading
+The Chantecler chicken is an exceptional dual-purpose poultry breed from Quebec, Canada.
+Brother Wilfred Chatelain decided to develop the Chantecler breed while walking through the Oka Agricultural Institute’s poultry flocks.
+He realized there were no chicken breeds from Canada as all of the ones being used originated in Europe or America.
+He then set out to create a chicken that could endure the harsh Canadian climate and be used for both egg and meat production.

 A chicken who eats eggs from the nest is not a common problem, but it does exist.
 For obvious reasons this is a bad habit that needs to be addressed ASAP.
 If you don’t, the other members of the flock will soon be helping themselves to the goodies too.